Atmosphere/atmosphere/README.md

 Atmosphere 0.9 is our official release, and our work in progress version is 1.0, targeted for end of End of May 2012

 If you are interested, subscribe to our [mailing list](http://groups.google.com/group/atmosphere-framework) for more info!
 We are on irc.freenode.net under #atmosphere-comet

-(**) The list include Jersey, GWT, Wicket, Vaadin, JSF, Scalatra, Play!, Grails and more.
-All JVM based languages are supported.
-Massive scalability in natively build in and supported by JGroups, Hazelcast, ActiveMQ, Redis and XMPP based server.

 #### Browse sample's code